qmk/qmk_firmware/keyboards/lucid/velvet_hotswap/readme.md

-# Velvet Hotswap PCB by Lucid
+# Velvet Hotswap PCB by Maker Keyboards

 The following is the QMK Firmware for the Velvet Hotswap PCB by [Maker Keyboards](http://www.makerkeyboards.com).
 * Keyboard Maintainer: Maker Keyboards